-Treat yourself to these low-carb and keto zucchini lasagna roll-ups!
-They have all of the flavor of a traditional lasagna recipe without the unnecessary carbs.
-Plus, these zucchini lasagna rolls are naturally gluten-free, too!
+Zucchini Lasagna Roll-Ups are an easy, healthy, keto, and low-carb dinner meal idea.
+This zucchini lasagna recipe has all of the flavor of a traditional lasagna recipe without the unnecessary carbs.
+Plus, this is one of the best zucchini squash recipes that is also naturally gluten-free, too!

 Why Hello There, Zucchini Lasagna Roll-Ups!

 Never have I ever had something so incredibly tasty that had so few carbs!!

 Growing up, I would always order the lasagna at Olive Garden.
 Little did I know, it wasn’t the pasta that carried all of the flavor… it was everything else.
 And these zucchini lasagna roll-ups totally prove that.